New York, New York

 Outreach

 The resilience plan was designed with input from a variety of stakeholders in each compartment including neighborhood residents, businesses, and community groups.
-A joint planning group reviewed non-flood related plans designed for lower Manhattan to understand what residents needed in a vibrant community.
+A joint planning group reviewed non-flood-related plans designed for Lower Manhattan to understand what residents needed in a vibrant community.
 Additionally, the joint planning group held a series of workshops that allowed residents and groups alike to debate the BIG U team's proposed solutions.
 Feedback from the workshops was later integrated into the final BIG U plan.

 Implementation

 The U.S. Department of Housing and Urban Development awarded the BIG U $335 million in federal funding to implement the first phase, the Lower East Side, which is compartment 1.
-With just the first phase of the BIG U, the value of avoided damages for the next 50 years would $778 million.
+With just the first phase of the BIG U, the value of avoided damages for the next 50 years would be $778 million.

 With all three phases complete, the net present value of avoided damages for the next 50 years would be $1,912 million.
 In a time when resilience is more important than ever before, the BIG U provides a new model for integrating resilience within cities.